wedesoft/www.wedesoft.de/_posts/2021-09-20-reversed-z-rendering.md

 ![frustum](/pics/frustum.svg)

-This means that the x- and y-coordinate are projected using negative z, i.e. w' = -z.
+This means that x and y are projected using negative z, i.e. w' = -z.

 The camera projection equations are x'/w' = fw x/-z and y'/w' = fh y/-z.